Chris Santos: Professional career

 In January 2005, Santos opened his most successful restaurant at the time, The Stanton Social, with partners Rich Wolf and Peter Kane.
 This restaurant, located in New York City's Lower East Side, was very well received and has been praised in many celebrated magazines and newspapers such as Time Out New York, New York Magazine, and The New York Times.
 The Stanton Social introduced the world to Santos' unique brand of experiential communal dining with its expansive menu of multi-cultural small plates.
 It closed at the end of 2018.
 In 2007, he was named Star Chefs Rising Star Chef and began developing a sister-restaurant to his first smash hit.

 In December 2010, Santos opened his largest restaurant to date, Beauty & Essex.
-The Lower East Side's historic M. Katz Furniture store was transformed into a dramatic bi-level restaurant and lounge with a two-story crystal chandelier and a twenty-foot skylight.
-Within months of opening, Beauty & Essex was voted the "Hottest Restaurant in the U.S." A staple destination for A-list clientele, the perennially booked restaurant has continued to propel Santos' career as an influential, celebrity chef.
+The Lower East Side's M. Katz Furniture store was transformed into a bi-level restaurant and lounge with a two-story crystal chandelier and a twenty-foot skylight.
+Within months of opening, Beauty & Essex was voted the "Hottest Restaurant in the U.S." A destination for prominent clientele, the restaurant solidified Santos' as a celebrity chef.

 In April 2013, Santos partnered with Brian Pedone to help start the business Boxing For All, Inc. The company would later develop Quiet Punch, which is a home boxing product that goes in line with Santos's love for boxing.

 In January 2016, Santos is scheduled to open Vandal, his third restaurant in Manhattan's Lower East Side.
 Santos is working on two new restaurants in 2016 which are slated for Los Angeles and Las Vegas.
 In addition, he is currently working on his first cookbook, and still hopes to launch a long-rumored line of tattoo-inspired chef apparel with celebrity Tattoo Artist Michelle Myles.

 In February 2016, Santos founded Blacklight Media Records, a hard rock and heavy metal label in partnership with Metal Blade Records.